kemitchell/net-quorum-protocol/rules.md

 Count votes to see if you received the approval needed.
 Do not count responses to proposal messages that got the necessary approval wrong, or that differed from messages sent to other members.

-If you received the approval needed, send every member a message on this template using the [Primary Communication Method] for the member in the [Member Lists]:
+If you received the approval needed, send every member a message on this template using the [Primary Contact Method] for the member in the [Member Lists]:

 > Subject: _[Group Name]_ Net Quorum Approval
 >